bkoz/odo-demo/README.md

-Using vscode with python on Openshift
+Using vscode and odo to develop python applications on Openshift

 Install the version 3 [odo client](https://mirror.openshift.com/pub/openshift-v4/x86_64/clients/odo/) into a directory in your `$PATH`.